YuriGor/deepdash/docs/index.md

     - `checkCircular` (false) - Check each value to not be one of the parents, to avoid circular references.
     - `includeCircularPath` (true) - If found some circular reference - include a path to it into the result or skip it.
 Option ignored if `checkCircular=false`
     - `leavesOnly` (true) - Return paths to childless values only.
+    - `tree` (false) - treat the `obj` as a "tree" of nodes with `children` collections.
+Can be boolean or object.
+        - `children` ('children') - children collection's field name, path, path's regex or array of any of this.
+Only elements of such collections will be listed.
+        - `rootIsChildren` (true) - treat `obj` as top-level children collection, so its elements will listed in the result without parent path check (so you don't need to specify empty path as `tree.children` option)
 * `returns` - 'index' object

 **Example:**